LinkedIn aanbeveling schrijven

 With the steps below you can write a perfect recommendation within 10 minutes.

 5 Tips to write a LinkedIn Recommendation

 1. Start with a catchy first sentence

-Just like with an article, you want to draw the reader's attention with the first sentence of your LinkedIn recommendation, because the goal of course is that your recommendation is read.
+Just like with an article, you want to draw the reader's attention with the first sentence, because the goal of course is that your recommendation is read.
 Ideally, this sentence is about how well the person did, but do not overdo this.
 Write for example:

 "Not many people are lucky to have a manager who also works as a coach and mentor, ... is such a person." or

 "Inspiring and motivating, that is what comes to mind if I describe ...".